renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

   [This is used by Heroku to determine what version to use.](https://devcenter.heroku.com/articles/ruby-versions)

 * Run `bin/setup`
+* Run `bundle exec rails db:migrate` to generate an empty `schema.rb` file
 * Then check your default Rails setup by running `rails s` and visiting `localhost:3000`.
   You should be on Rails now, yay!

 ## Adjustments

 ### Convenience scripts (`bin/*`)

+The following scripts are standardized tools for more convenience at Renuo.
+They are always idempotent (runnable multiple times).

 * Add a `bin/run` file.
 It will be used to start our project.